Agnish77/Reddit-bot/README.md

 # Reddit-bot

-A Python-based bot that automatically posts content to Reddit using the PRAW (Python Reddit API Wrapper) library.
+This project is a Reddit bot that automatically posts AI-generated content to a specified subreddit using PRAW (Python Reddit API Wrapper) and Groq AI.

 ## Features

+- Fetches AI-generated content from Groq AI.
-- Automatically posts content to a specified subreddit.
+- Posts the content to a specified subreddit.
-- Scheduled posting using the `schedule` library.
-- Customizable content generation.
-- Error handling and logging for better debugging.
+- Schedules posts to be made daily at a specific time.

 ## Prerequisites